For Farmers

 2. Get Better Prices β€“ Transparent pricing means no middlemen taking the biggest share.

-Farmer Takeaway: Growing is only half the job β€” selling smartly ensures your hard work pays off.
+Practical tip: Growing is only half the job β€” selling smartly ensures your hard work pays off.

 🌍 Climate & Resilience